dperezrada/poliglo/README.md

 Poliglo
 =======

-WARNING: As this is likely to change a lot, is not recommended for been use in production yet.
+WARNING: As this is likely to change a lot in the short term, is not recommended for production yet.

 ## Why poliglo?
-Coming soon
+Today there are a lot of programming languages, and some of them are pretty good for certain tasks.
+But generally, use them together is painful, specially if you want they to talk one to another.
+## What is Poliglo?
+Is a simple way to create small piece of code (worker) in some programming language and connect it with another worker maybe in another language.
+So you could do something like this:

+    worker(js) -> worker(py) -> worker(java)

+## Features
++ Easily connect programming languages
++ Web interface to monitor what is happening

 ## Install Requirements
  * Redis
  * Python
+ * npm (Node package manager)

 ## Install
-### Poliglo backend
     python backend/setup.py develop

-### Poliglo Monitor
     cd monitor
     npm install -d
     bower install -d